sconlyshootery/FeatDepth/README.md

 ```

 ```
-infer.py is used to generate depth maps.
+infer.py is used to generate depth maps from given models.
 ```

 ## Training